acanalda/playground/README.md

 # Core Search

 What it does:
-- Runs a recursive word search algorithm in the master process
+- Runs a recursive word search algorithm in the parent process
 - Creates a forked process per CPU core
 - Runs the same recursive algorithm on each child process
 - Default search word: 'hola'